maurosorrentino/serverless-rest-api-app/readme.md

 ### 1. Lambda Packaging
 Terraform currently **zips the Lambda function locally** before deploying.
 This happens on every plan/apply, even if the Lambda code hasn’t changed.
-For larger Lambda packages, this can significantly slow down deployments.
+For larger Lambda packages, this can significantly slow down deployments and rolling back becomes harder.

 > **Recommendation:**
 > Move the zipping process to your CI/CD pipeline.